souravs17031999/Neuralstyletransfer-showcase/README.md

 # Project Objective :
 ## This project aims to acheive neural style transfer using the algorithm given by Paper [Image Style Transfer Using Convolutional Neural Networks by Gatys](https://arxiv.org/pdf/1508.06576.pdf), implemented in [Pytorch](https://pytorch.org/).

-This is a volunteering project made for social cause.
+This is a volunteering project made for social cause for Project #t-shirt.
-I was a part of team of around 10-15 people and collaborated on a project which aimed to design AI generated images using style transfer or GAN's and print it on tees and the sales produced through it is given to charity.
+I along with my team of highly enthusiastic data scientists/machine learning/deep learning engineers collaborated on a project which aimed to design AI generated images using style transfer or GAN's and print it on tees and the sales produced through it is given to charity.
-Tees printed with AI generated images were sold on TeeSpring.
+Tees/stickers/mugs etc.. printed with AI generated images were sold on TeeSpring.
 (For more details about charity see below)

 ![](pics/neural.gif)